 Accountability for Injuries Caused by Negligent Security

 In general, businesses cannot be held responsible for crimes committed by others on their property.
 There is an exception, however, when crimes are foreseeable, but property owners fail to take adequate security measures to decrease their probability.
 All property owners have a duty to engage in reasonable measures of security in order to protect people visiting their properties from unlawful activities.
+Premises liability attorneys have all of the information available to advocate vigorously on behalf of our clients.
 Unlike other premises liability cases, such as situations involving a slip and fall due to a spill left unaddressed, the burden of proving negligent security may involve a more detailed analysis of statistics in the area to show whether or not the property owner should have known of the higher risk of danger.
 In determining whether a property owner has acted negligently in providing security on its premises, courts will consider a multitude of factors, including:

 - The frequency and type of criminal activity that has been reported to police in the area.

 - A property owner’s, or manager’s, awareness regarding risks associated with current security measures.

 - The scale of the potential harm when considering the nature of the crimes reported.

 - The effect that the implementation of additional security would have on a property owner and whether or not it would create an undue economic hardship.

 When property owners have knowledge that there is a pattern of criminal activity on or close to their property, a negligent security premises liability attorney in Port St. Lucie can hold them responsible for harm caused by failing to take reasonable actions in protecting people who visit.